akrumel/f.lux/cookbook/store/simple-object-store-create.md

 ### `const root = new MapProperty();`

 Creates a `MapProperty` that will serve as the root `Property` for the shadow state.
 This means the root shadow state will adher to the [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) api.
+And you can access the root's properties using normal javascript 'dot' syntax as shown in the `console.log()` line.

 ### `const state = { todos: [] }`